EMBEDDIA/embeddia-toolkit/README.md

 * and API deployed at http://localhost:8090/api/v1/.

 ## TEXTA Toolkit
 Some components of the EMBEDDIA Toolkit require a running instance of TEXTA Toolkit with pretrained models.
+Information about running TEXTA Toolkit can be found at https://docs.texta.ee.